Cooling Your Nerves with Ice Baths

 Your nutritional choices can affect your mental and physical health.
 Eating a well-balanced diet and including anti-inflammatory foods can be a natural remedy for anxiety.
 Eat healthy fats, lean and plant-based protein, and complex carbohydrates.
 Add foods rich in calcium, B vitamins, omega-3 fats, and magnesium to your diet to improve anxiety symptoms.

 Exercising discharges endorphins that calm nerves and enhance your mood.
-Walking can ease tense muscles contributing to anxiety, while walking can calm your nerves.
+Walking can ease tense muscles contributing to anxiety, while general activity can calm your nerves.

 Finally